conan-io/docs/tutorial/developing_packages/local_package_development_flow.rst

 conan export-pkg
 ----------------

-Now that we built the package binaries locally we can also package those artifacts in the Conan local cache using the :command:`conan export-pkg` command.
-Please note that this command will create the package in the Conan cache and test it running the `test_package` after that.
+Now that we've built the package binaries locally, we can also package those artifacts in the Conan local cache using the :command:`conan export-pkg` command.
+Please note that this command will create the package in the Conan cache and test it by running the `test_package` afterwards.

 ..  code-block:: bash